Yacare caiman: Description

 C. yacare is a medium-sized caiman, brown in color.
 Male specimens grow to 2–3 m in total length (including tail) and up to 58 kg in weight.
 Females are much smaller, with an adult total length of 1.4 m and weight of 14–23 kg.
 The average snout–vent length (SVL) of hatchlings is 12.49 cm for females and 12.84 cm for males.
-National Geographic has described young individuals as "look(ing) like nothing more than tiny, windblown seeds floating amid the rushes at the edge of a lagoon in Brazil's remote interior."
 Based on a study of the growth of multiple specimens in the Pantanal from 1987 to 2013, both sexes are about 50 cm SVL at age five.
 By age 15, they have mostly finished growth, with females being about 80 cm SVL and males over 100 cm SVL.
 The study also showed that individuals have significant variation in their growth rates.

 Dark marks are distributed across the body; most noticeably, its lower jaw is covered with three to five blotches.
 It has a smooth snout, which is medium in length and broad.
 It has lumps on its eyelids and a curved ridge between its eyes.
 It has osteoderms on its scales, a feature also present in the spectacled caiman.
 It has an average of 74 teeth, with 5 pre-maxillary, 14–15 maxillary, and 17–21 mandibular.
 Some of the teeth on its lower jaw can poke through holes in its upper jaw.
 This feature makes its teeth more prominent and has been compared to piranhas, which has established the common name "piranha caiman".